deadlyvipers/dojo_rules/introduction.md

 Hello, my name is Piper.
+My favorite Code School path is JavaScript.

 I'm now here in the dojo.